 3. Scientific Calculators

-A scientific Calculator with a two-tier LCD, in which the upper dot-matrix portion displays input formula and symbols
+A scientific Calculator with a two-tier LCD, in which the upper dot-matrix portion displays input the formula and symbols

-Scientific calculators are specially designed to solve problems in science, engineering, mathematics.
+Scientific calculators are specially designed to solve problems in science, engineering, and mathematics.
 Some of these calculators include statistical and trigonometric calculations, and some even have the ability to perform computer algebra.

-The first scientific calculator named HP-9100A was manufactured in 1968.
+The first scientific calculator, named HP-9100A, was manufactured in 1968.
 Since then, thousands of portable and handheld scientific calculators have been invented by various companies.
 Currently, Casio is a major player in this market.

 They are widely used to solve specific mathematical functions and perform calculations on very small or very larger numbers, as in some aspects of chemistry, physics, and astronomy.